 High performing, cohesive teams:

-3. Avoid wasting time talking about the wrong issues and revisiting the same topics over and over again because of lack of buy-in.
+#2: Avoid wasting time talking about the wrong issues and revisiting the same topics repeatedly because of the lack of buy-in.